Olympique Lyonnais Logo

 Olympique Lyonnais Logo History

-The city’s main symbol and the club is the heraldic lion, which stands on its hind legs.
-Of course, it does not look the same as in the original: the designers experimented for a long time before they came to the final version at Olympique Lyonnais.
-Additional elements also changed frequently: for example, the traditional shield would disappear and then reappear to acquire a new shape, and the initials of the team moved all the time.
+The city’s main symbol and the club’s heraldic lion stand on its hind legs.
+Of course, it does not look the same as in the original: the designers experimented for a long time before arriving at the final version at Olympique Lyonnais.
+Additional elements also changed frequently: for example, the traditional shield would disappear and reappear, taking on a new shape, and the team’s initials would move constantly.

 What is Olympique Lyonnais?

 Olympique Lyonnais is a French professional football club.
 It is based in the eponymous city in the Auvergne-Rhône-Alpes region, competes in Ligue 1, and achieved a brilliant victory in 2002.
 The club was founded in 1950.
-The team has 8 Trophées des Champions wins and 5 Coupes de France.
+The team has 8 Trophées des Champions wins and 5 Coupe de France wins.

 1950 – 1957